pism/pism/doc/sphinx/validation.rst

 script ``preprocess.py`` downloads data and builds a NetCDF input file for PISM.
 For the diagnostic computation we document first, the script ``run_diag.sh`` (in subdirectory ``examples/ross/diagnostic/``) runs PISM.
-The script ``plot.py`` shows a comparison of observations and model results, as in Figure :numref:`fig-rosspython`.
+The script ``plot.py`` shows a comparison of observations and model results, as in :numref:`fig-rosspython`.

 Preprocessing the data
 ----------------------